• Skip to main content

 • boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.

-• suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
-Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’.
-In the example, actually, this is used to mean ‘to like’.
+• suki – 好き (すき) : the stem part of the na-adjective, sukina, which means ‘favorite’ in Japanese.
+Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
+In the example, actually, this is used to mean ‘to like’ in Japanese.

-This is another typical usage of “yuki”.
-When we want to say “snow” in Japanese, this noun is always a very good option.
+This is another example of yuki.
+In this example, it works again with the case particle, ga, but becomes the object in the sentence.
+Anyway, when we want to mean ‘snow’ in Japanese, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “yuki” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of yuki in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • yuki – 雪 (ゆき) : a noun meaning ‘snow’ in Japanese.
-Native speakers use this to refer to flakes of frozen water falling from the sky or piling up on the ground.
-So, the usage of this noun is very similar to that of the English one, “snow”, I think.
+Japanese native speakers use this noun to refer to flakes of frozen water falling from the sky or piling up on the ground.
+So, the usage is very similar to that of the English noun, snow.
 This kanji literally means ‘rain and snout’ in Japanese.
-The kanji concept is not in line with the meaning, but the shape of the radical for a snout, “ヨ”, looks like layers of snow.
-So, this kanji character is not so far from what it wants to mean.
+This literal interpretation is not in line with the actual meaning.
+Interestingly, however, the radical for a snout looks like layers of snow.
+The kanji character is therefore still a good expression for snow, I think.

 Hope my explanations are understandable and helpful for Japanese learners.